Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Experiments

 \section{Experiments}

+\textbf{Environments.} We demonstrate the advantages and the limitations of our approach on three OpenAI gym environments with safety constraints (pendulum swing-up, double pendulum balancing, reacher) and the OpenAI safety gym environment (schematically depicted in Figure~\ref{mt_fig:envs}).
+In the environment design we follow previous work by~\cite{kamthe2018data},~\cite{cowen2020samba},~\cite{yang2021wcsac} and delegate the details to Appendix~\ref{app:environments}.

-\textbf{Implementation.} The main benefit of our approach to safe RL is the ability to ``saute'' \emph{any RL algorithm}.
+\textbf{Implementation.} The main benefit of our approach to safe RL is the ability to ``saut\'e'' \emph{any RL algorithm}.
 This is because we do not need to change the algorithm itself (besides some cosmetic changes), but create a wrapper around the environment.
-The implementation is quite straightforward and the only ``trick'' we used is normalizing the safety state by dividing it with the safety budget:
+The implementation is quite straightforward and the only ``trick'' we used is normalizing the safety state by dividing it by the safety budget:

 Hence the variable $\bmz_t$ is always between zero and one.
-The reset and step functions have to be overloaded in order to augment the safety state and shape the cost as in Equation~\ref{eq:bounded_augmented_reward}.
-More details on ``sauteed'' environment implementation are available in Appendix~\ref{app:detailed_implementation_details}.
-We used safety starter agents~\cite{raybenchmarking} as the core implementation for model-free methods, their Lagrangian versions (PPO, TRPO, SAC) and CPO.
+Note this does not affect our theoretical results.
+The reset and step functions have to be overloaded to augment the safety state and shape the cost as in Equation~\ref{eq:bounded_augmented_reward}.
+More details on ``saut\'eed'' environment implementation are available in Appendix~\ref{app:detailed_implementation_details}.
+We used safety starter agents~\cite{raybenchmarking} as the core implementation for model-free methods, their Lagrangian versions (PPO, TRPO, SAC), and CPO.
 We use the hyper-parameters listed in Appendix~\ref{app:default_hyperparameters}.
-For our model-based implementations we used \cite{Pineda2021MBRL} as the core library, which has PyTorch implementation of MBPO~\cite{janner2019trust}, and PETS~\cite{chua2018deep}.
+For our model-based implementations, we used~\cite{Pineda2021MBRL} as the core library, which has PyTorch implementation of MBPO~\cite{janner2019trust}, and PETS~\cite{chua2018deep}.
+Finally, we implemented a CVaR constrained safe RL based on the safety starter agents.
+We discuss our implementation in Appendix~\ref{app:cvar}.
+Our implementations are available online~\cite{sootla_saute_2022_git}.

-\textbf{Environments.} We demonstrate the advantages and the limitations of our approach on three OpenAI gym environments with safety constraints (single pendulum swing-up, double pendulum balancing, reacher) and the OpenAI safety gym environment (schematically depicted in Figure~\ref{mt_fig:envs}).
-In the environment design we follow previous work by~\cite{kamthe2018data},~\cite{cowen2020samba},~\cite{yang2021wcsac} and delegate the details to Appendix~\ref{app:environments}.